brendankenny/call-trace/README.md

 # call-trace.js

-Super buggy and doesn't work for on most fairly normal code.
+Super buggy and doesn't work for most fairly normal code.
 Don't actually use this :)

 Instruments a JavaScript file to record its call graph and (optionally) time spent in each function.